At Dayspring Pens, we’re big fans of taking notes by hand. However, the pen you use can make or break your experience.

 This pen has been all the rage lately, showing up at #1 on The Strategist’s top 100 list.

 We think these are beautifully designed rollerball pens with really minimalist design that still stands out.

-They’re perfectly balanced which makes them as fun to fidget with as they are to write with.
+Additionally, they’re perfectly balanced pens which makes them as fun to fidget with as they are for note taking.

 The stainless steel body gives it a really good solidity, and the twist-action mechanism is really satisfying.

 Our team has fallen completely in love with Metropolitan over the last year.